panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 Nodes have types, the element type being one of them.
 The element is represented by a tag in the HTML document.

-*Quiz: What type of node doesn't has a parent?*
+*Quiz: What type of node never has a parent node?*